phenotypic.analysis#

 show(figsize: tuple[int, int] | None = None, max_groups: int = 20, collapsed: bool = True, criteria: dict[str, any] | None = None, **kwargs) tuple[Figure, matplotlib.axes.Axes][source]#

-Visualize edge correction results.
+Visualize edge correction results with interior/edge colony comparisons.

 Parameters: